 There is a 5 years old request to get Nginx proxied to Apache (not standalone Nginx). cPanel says it is Planned.

 Apart from those core yet free software, a web hosting service provider still needs to pay and install other paid software to make the system healthier and secure.

-We have to install CloudLinux to stabilise our servers and provide advanced features like Node JS hosting.
+We have to install CloudLinux to stabilize our servers and provide advanced features like Node JS hosting.

 We have to install LiteSpeed Web Server as a plugin in cPanel to make the sites hosted on the server loads even faster.

-To let you install popular scripts like WordPress, Magento we again need to rely on external tools like Softaculous.
+To let you install popular scripts like WordPress, Magento again needs to rely on external tools like Softaculous.

-And without all these missing features and lack of innovation, cPanel is increasing their pricing dynamically; that too per account-based.
+And without all these missing features and lack of innovation, cPanel is increasing its pricing dynamically.
+That too per account-based.

 This is absolutely greed.
 Who are in their working mind stand for this and help a greedy boss to loot money from the end-users?
 At least we don’t.